LeanProject/HelloJenkins/README.md

 # HelloWorld
-Just a hello application for test purposes
+Just a hello application for test purposes - byg nu
 I have added some text to the